 Since the block time of Bitcoin is 10 minutes to get 3 confirmations it will take about 30 minutes and to get 6 confirmations it will take 60 minutes.
 Okay, now how to check the confirmation status for your transaction.

 How to check transaction confirmations?

-Whether you sent / receive money using Bitcoin core wallet or electrum wallet; both the wallet client gives you an option to view your transaction details.
+Whether you sent / receive money using Bitcoin core wallet, electrum wallet, or any light wallet; the client gives you an option to view your transaction details.
 It displays the total amount that is transacted, its size, transaction ID and the transaction status.
 That is the total number of block confirmations that your transaction has received so far.

 The service will display the number of confirmations that your transaction has received.

 Okay, so how long does it takes to get 1 confirmation?